kiehozero/Focloir/planning/testing/TESTING.md

 inside the Jinja loop to use a class property instead and all returned items changed.

-11. My mentor identified some form submission issues, namely validation of what can be submitted, the minimum values for the price field and what is a mandatory submission
+11. My mentor identified some form submission issues, namely validation of what can be submitted, the minimum values for the price field and what is a mandatory submission.
+Most of these can be found just by selected extra parameters on HTML elements, but where I needed to use regular expressions I went to [RegExOne](https://regexone.com/lesson/repeating_characters).

-12. Confirmation notices for all delete buttons, added these by using Materialize's modal to show a confirmation message, and moving the app route href inside that
+12. Confirmation notices for all delete buttons - I added these by using Materialize's modal to show a confirmation message, and moving the app route href inside that, quite an easy fix compared to some of the others!

 13. My mentor challenged me with handling errors properly, and with the help of a [Pythonise tutorial](https://pythonise.com/series/learning-flask/flask-error-handling) I was able to sort this in a matter of minutes.